grantcurell/david_are_best/README.md

 - We'll call this configuration zero.
 We can measure the energy on this configuration and I measure it according to the above rule.
 I multiply all nearest neighbors (and then do some other math).
 The result of that will be the first element ofthe energy array.
 -
+## Outputs

+Using the state, is it ordered or disordered.
+It will look at the magnetization.

+- Temperature
+- State (collection of all the up downs 10x10)
+- Magnitization
+  - If magnetization is above a certain threshold we say it is ordered otherwise not

+If below threshold disordered, if higher than threshold ordered

+## 18 Numbers

+Things we use to determine

+- Kairal Condenscate
+- Different masses
+- Abstract quantities
+- We have regions that are unambiguously confined